 - Disaster Roaming service indication, as specified in TS 23.502[8] clause 4.2.2.2.

 Upon receiving the Nausf_UEAuthentication_Authenticate Request message, the AUSF shall check that the requesting SEAF in the serving network identified by the 3gpp-Sbi-Originating-Network-Id header specified in TS 29.500 [74] is entitled to use the serving network name in the Nausf_UEAuthentication_Authenticate Request.
-For the case that the 3gpp-Sbi-Originating-Network-Id header is not included, the AUSF may authorize the serving network based on its name available in the Nausf_UEAuthentication_Authenticate Request message..
+For the indirect network sharing scenario, the AUSF is entitled to use the serving network name (set to the participating operator’s PLMN ID) in the Nausf_UEAuthentication_Authenticate if the 3gpp-Sbi-Originating-Network-Id contains the hosting operator’s PLMN ID.
+For the case that the 3gpp-Sbi-Originating-Network-Id header is not included, the AUSF may authorize the serving network based on its name available in the Nausf_UEAuthentication_Authenticate Request message.

 NOTE 1a: As described in clause 5.9.3.2, the SEPP in the AUSF's network verifies the correctness of the 3gpp-Sbi-Originating-Network-Id header and the SEPP in the SEAF's network ensures that the 3gpp-Sbi-Originating-Network-Id is included.

+NOTE X: In case of indirect network sharing, the serving network is called the host operator’s network and is also configured with the participating operator’s (e.g., home operator) PLMN ID.
+Therefore, it provides host operator’s PLMN ID in 3gpp-Sbi-Originating-Network-Id and participating operator’s PLMN ID in serving network name...

 The AUSF shall store the received serving network name temporarily.
 If the serving network is not authorized to use the serving network name, the AUSF shall respond with "serving network not authorized" in the Nausf_UEAuthentication_Authenticate Response.